TetrisKid48/WikiScrapeGui/README.md

 ![image](https://user-images.githubusercontent.com/67118737/112740804-f922e700-8f4d-11eb-9c2c-017dc6ff208a.png)

 # More Information
-Any scraped data will be saved to an output.txt in the same directory as the program.
+In "one output file" mode, all scraped data will be saved to an output.txt file in the outputs folder in the same directory as the program.
+Scraping another page will overwrite the other text while in this mode.
+In "mutlifile" mode, a new text file will be made in the outputs folder each time data is scraped.
+The title will specify what is in the file, e.g. "Fish-content.txt" would be the content of the wikipedia page for fish.
-The theme you choose will be saved to theme.txt.
+User settings are be saved to the settings.ini file.
 The default theme is Material1.

 ### Planned features, sorted by priority:
-Settings menu to change the where/how output is saved
 Ability to scrape multi-page categories
 Compatibility with all special symbols in urls
 Menu to choose a page when a disambiguation error occurs
 Infobox scraping
+Better OSX/Linux support
 Big menu for scraping tons of pages in a category with tons of options
 Option to scrape the "Page Information" page of a wikipedia page
 Improved and/or animated logo